ffzg-erudito/inter-testing-feedback-2018/notes.md

 the studied materials*.
 However, some studies suggest that other types of cognitive activity besides retrieval achieve the same effect.
-For example, Pastötter, Schicker, Niedernhuber & Bäuml (2011) found the same effect for retrieval from semantic memory (generation of exemplars from a specified category) and a short-term memory task (2-back task).
+For example, Pastötter, Schicker, Niedernhuber & Bäuml (2011) found the same effect for retrieval from semantic memory (generation of exemplars from a specified category) and from a short-term memory task (2-back task) as well.
 We therefore included three cognitive activities as the levels of the 2nd IV:
 1. rereading/restudying the studied materials
 2. retrieval of the studied materials
 3. retrieval of general knowledge